zipCoder933/Xbuilders/README.md

 assuming you spent 1hr/day for 6 days a week, it would take about 50 days to complete everything in this list, assuming each item took 2.4 hours:
 `weeks = (18 tasks)(2.4h) / (1h)(6d) = 7.2 weeks`

-3. succesfully resolve queue on thread pool (or just another thread) when handling lots of block events
+1. Add plant growth
-2. Add line, and fill tools
+1. Add fill tools and Add copy/paste tools
-  1. If tool parameters become too un-maintainable, add some additional framework for parameters in the context of future UI solutions
+   * If tool parameters become too un-maintainable, add some additional framework for parameters in the context of future UI solutions
-3. Add copy/paste tools
-6. ADD ALL block events
-  1. Add TNT (skip billboard holograms for now)
-  2. Add tall grass
-  3. Add track setting events
+   * Add the necissary features of the tools by changing the framework to support it.
+Dont use workarounds.
+   * I want to see the range of the tools,for example, the line tool should show a cursor line, instead of the regular cursor
 4. Add banners
 7. Import a few xbuilders terrains
 8. Add all animals